openeuler-mirror/summer2021-56/README.md

 3.  input two path.One is the path to the source file,the other is the one you want to check whether it has been included by the first file.For example,./project a.cpp b.hpp will check whether a.cpp has included b.hpp directly or indirectly
 4.  input a path to the source file and the tool will tell you whether there is a superfluous header file can be deleted(to do)
 5.  input a path to the source file and the tool will return all the functions and macros that it has used(to do)

+#### test

+1. cd sample
+2. compile the code with g++ project.cpp -std=c++17 -o project -O2 -fopenmp
+3. if you want to draw the DAG of the whole directory use ./test
+4. if you want to draw a including tree of a specific file A  use ./test A
+5. if you want to determine whether A includes B use ./test A B

 #### 参与贡献